SEATA Legislative Grants

 The SEATA, Inc. fiscal year ends December 31 of each year, and requests for basic, basic plus and/or emergency grants may be made up to that date.
 However, as previously indicated, discretionary grants must be approved in advance.
 The SEATA Finance Workgroup advises applications be prepared well in advance and no later than December 1st.
 Disbursements can be made when receipts are provided but must be submitted no later than December 31st.

 If approved, funds will be sent to the application’s signatory.
-Please allow a minimum of two weeks to process an application.
+Please allow a minimum of two weeks to process a reimbursement request.
 The SEATA Finance Workgroup Chair will also notify the state president and treasurer that the funds have been sent.

-States may apply for funds by submitting an application to the SEATA Finance Workgroup Chair (firstname.lastname@example.org) along with a detailed narrative regarding legislative activities.
+States may apply for funds by submitting a grant proposal to the SEATA Finance Workgroup Chair (email@example.com) along with a detailed narrative regarding legislative activities.
 Although requests will be accepted until the end of the fiscal year, applicant states are encouraged to submit the request as early as possible.
-An activity report must be submitted by the state to the SEATA Finance Committee Chair within 6 months of the grant funding date.
-If grant funds are provided from the Basic Plus Funds and Discretionary/Emergency Funds, the report should also address the utilization of these funds and results.
+A reimbursement request and an activity report must be submitted by the state to the SEATA Finance Committee Chair within 6 months of the grant funding date.
+If grant funds are provided from the Basic Plus Matching Funds and/or Discretionary/Emergency Funds, the report should also address the utilization of these funds and results.

 States that conduct extraordinary fundraising specifically for legislative purposes may seek grants in the amount of their fundraising results, up to $1,000 per fiscal year.
-In order to be eligible for the “Plus” grant, funds must be donated by members, or through events organized and supported by members.
+In order to be eligible for the Matching “Plus” grant, funds must be donated by members, or through events organized and supported by members.
 The premise of the Plus grant is to complement the investment of SEATA members in their legislative and regulatory efforts.
-Currently for 2012-2013, SEATA funds have not been allocated for Basic Grants Plus.

 At the conclusion of the fundraiser, an application may be made for a grant based on receipts, up to $1,000.
 A list of contributors must be attached.